mahmoud-drwsh/MahmoudBooks/README.md

 - The app module connects everything else to produce a working app.
 - The core module works as an added abstraction layer between the presentation and data layers.
-- The data module responsible for everything to deal with data.
+- The data module is responsible for everything to deal with data.
 - The ui_core layer which contains various reusable Composables and contains the string resources used in the UI.
 - The ui_main module is responsible for the UI of the various screens needed for running the app.
 - The ui_favorites dynamic feature module which contains the code for showing the list of favorite books.